zeddyyz/zjuice-privacy-policy/README.md

 7. Contact Us

 7.1.
 If you have any questions about this Privacy Policy or the practices of the zjuice mobile application, please contact us at zedddcorp@gmail.com.
+Please provide your contact information and a detailed description of your request or concern, and we will strive to address it promptly.

 8. Children's Privacy